damilola0/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 5. Extracted the measurements on the mean and standard deviation for each measurement.

-6. created a second, independent tidy data set with the average of each variable for each activity and each subject.
+6. created a second, independent tidy data set.